All documents

 • Testing and integration environments.

-When a Floating IP is enabled, users must combine it with Security Groups to:
+When a Floating IP is enabled, users must combine it with Security Group to:

 • Restrict allowed source IP ranges.